DS-100/DS-100.github.io/sp17/index.md

 1. **Computing:** *The Structure and Interpretation of Computer Programs* [**CS61a**](http://cs61a.org) or *Computational Structures in Data Science* [**CS88**](http://cs88-website.github.io).
 These courses provide additional background in python programming (e.g., *for loops*, *lambdas*, *debugging*, and *complexity*) that will enable DS100 to focus more on the concepts in Data Science and less on the details of programming in python.

 1. **Math:** *Linear Algebra* ([Math 54](https://math.berkeley.edu/~nadler/54fall2015.html) or [EE 16a](http://inst.eecs.berkeley.edu/~ee16a/fa16/)): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.
 This may be satisfied concurrently to DS100.

-## Textbooks

-Because data science is a relatively new and rapidly evolving discipline there is no single *ideal* textbook for the course.
-Instead we plan to use reading from a collection of books all of which are free.
-However, we have listed a few optional books that will provide additional context for those who are interested.

-#### Primary Books
-* **[Introduction to Statistical Learning:](http://www-bcf.usc.edu/~gareth/ISL/)** (Free online PDF) This book is a great reference for the machine learning and some of the statistics material in the class

-* **[Data Science from Scratch:](http://shop.oreilly.com/product/0636920033400.do)** (Free to Berkeley students) This more applied book covers many of the topics in this class using Python but doesn't go into sufficient depth for some of the more mathematical material.

-#### Secondary Books
-*  **[Doing Data Science:](http://shop.oreilly.com/product/0636920028529.do)** This books provides a unique case-study view of data science but uses R and not Python.

 ## Instructors